General Camp Questions:

 Fiddle-Specific Questions:

-Does my child need to bring their own instrument?
+Does the student need to bring their own instrument?

 Yes.
-Your child will need to bring their own instrument every day.
+Each student will need to bring their own instrument every day.
 There may be the option to leave their instruments locked in a classroom over the duration of fiddle camp.

 What styles of music will the students learn (e.g. Celtic, Bluegrass, Jazz, etc.)?